 We are affiliated with https://allstarseniorbenefits.com

 Down syndrome is a genetic disorder caused when abnormal cell division results in an extra full or partial copy of chromosome 21.
 This extra genetic material causes the developmental changes and physical features of Down syndrome.
 Is life/burial insurance available for people who have Down’s syndrome?
 Yes!
 Hi, my name is Mitch Winstead from Advanced Mutual Group.
 Thankfully, there a lot of companies that will offer someone with this condition life/burial insurance.
 You can get a whole life guaranteed issue policy.
 This means your premiums never increase and your benefits never decrease!
 Call today for a free no obligation quote.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-If you prefer email, please click this link firstname.lastname@example.org You can get an instant quote by visiting our website by clicking this link https://advancedmutualgroup.com We also have a facebook page that contains information about our other website by clicking this link http://www.facebook.com/medsuppguru You will pay around 30% more for this type of policy.
+If you prefer email, please click this link email@example.com You can get an instant quote by visiting our website by clicking this link https://advancedmutualgroup.com We also have a facebook page that contains information about our other website by clicking this link https://www.facebook.com/medsuppguru You will pay around 30% more for this type of policy.
 However, it is better than having NO burial/life insurance at all.
 It is still affordable.
-There is special needs life insurance available.
+There are special needs life insurance available.
 If you get life/burial insurance at a younger age it will be cheaper than waiting.
 I have a background in Physical Therapy.
 I remember doing some visits to a pediatric physical therapy clinic while in college.
 It takes a special person to work with Down’s syndrome patients.

 Down syndrome varies in severity among individuals, causing lifelong intellectual disability and developmental delays.
 It’s the most common genetic chromosomal disorder and cause of learning disabilities in children.
 It also commonly causes other medical abnormalities, including heart and gastrointestinal disorders.